Breakfast with the Beatles: Local productions

 The Los Angeles show is currently hosted by longtime Beatles expert Chris Carter, who replaced the late Deirdre O'Donoghue in 2001.

-Radio Hall of Fame winner, 50 year veteran Disc Jockey, and Beatles expert Terri Hemmert has been hosting “Breakfast with The Beatles” on WXRT, Chicago since 2002.
+Radio Hall of Fame winner, 50 year veteran Disc Jockey, and Beatles expert Terri Hemmert has been hosting Breakfast with the Beatles on WXRT, Chicago since 2002.
 The weekly show features original releases, alternate takes, rare recordings, and cover versions of Beatles music, as well as authoritative guest commentaries and interviews.
-This dedicated segment keeps the music memories alive while introducing The Beatles to new listener generations.
+This dedicated segment keeps the music memories alive while introducing the Beatles to new listener generations.

 National productions

-In 2008, Chris Carter took Breakfast With The Beatles to the Underground Garage channel on Sirius XM satellite radio.
+In 2008, Chris Carter took Breakfast with the Beatles to the Underground Garage channel on Sirius XM satellite radio.
 Carter's Sirius XM version of Breakfast with the Beatles was the only officially EMI/Apple-sanctioned Beatles show on the air.
 With the launch of The Beatles Channel in 2017, Carter's program moved to that station.
 However, he still hosts the Los Angeles local version of the show on KLOS, which is not the same version as the one on Sirius XM, on Sunday mornings.

-A syndicated version of the program format, Dennis Mitchell's Breakfast With The Beatles, is carried on radio stations throughout North America, Europe, Australia, and New Zealand.
+A syndicated version of the program format, Dennis Mitchell's Breakfast with the Beatles, is carried on radio stations throughout North America, Europe, Australia, and New Zealand.
 Mitchell, a member of the Nevada Broadcasters Hall of Fame, had hosted a local version of the program at KKLZ in Las Vegas for 11 years prior to moving to syndication in early 2002.
-Mitchell's guests have included Yoko Ono, Ringo Starr, Olivia Harrison, Brian Wilson, Geoff Emerick, Pete Best, George Martin, and many others.
+Mitchell's guests have included Yoko Ono, Ringo Starr, Olivia Harrison, Brian Wilson, Geoff Emerick, Pete Best, George Martin, Freda Kelly, and many others.
 As of 2013, the show's ad sales were being handled by United Stations Radio Networks.
 It is distributed by DOR Productions, Inc. of Las Vegas.
 The show's flagship station is KTYD in Santa Barbara, California.